LiorBanai/Notification-Popup-Window/README.md

 ![Screenshot](Screenshots/example2.png)

 ### How to use it
-Download from the release section and use it this way:
+Download from the release section (or use nuget: https://www.nuget.org/packages/LiorBanai.NotificationWindow/) and use it this way:
 ```cs
 var popupNotifier = new PopupNotifier();
 popupNotifier.TitleText = "Title of popup";